 FAQs ABOUT DAFAX M 10 TABLET

-What DAFAX M 10 TABLET is and what it is used for?
+Q: What DAFAX M 10 TABLET used for?

-Can I take alcohol while using DAFAX M 10 TABLET?
+Q: Can I take alcohol while taking DAFAX M 10 TABLET?

-Yes.
+A: Yes.
 DAFAX M 10 TABLET may cause low blood sugar.
 Stop taking DAFAX M 10 TABLET and contact your doctor if you experience any unusual symptoms like weakness, shaking, sweating, drowsiness, dizziness, feeling very anxious, fast heartbeat, hunger, headache, change in vision, change in mood or confusion, and irritability.
 Consult your doctor for advice.